milind123/wordle/README.md

 # wordle
-Solve Wordle for changing these line in the program
+Solve Wordle by changing these line in the program

 		Set<Character> absetChars = strToSet("scpbthlatnor".toLowerCase());
 		String posPresent = "r@@@@";